willkg/fillmore/docs/testing.rst

 multiple contexts in a single test.

-Calling *init* or *reuse* returns an object that keeps track of what events were emitted and stores them as a list in the ``.events`` property.
+Calling *init* or *reuse* returns an object that keeps track of what events were emitted and stores them as a list in the ``.envelopes`` property.

 Here's an example test using ``unittest``: